jamiechen17/jamiechen17/README.md

 # 👋 Hi, I'm Jamie Chen

-Blockchain explorer and Web3 smart contract tinkerer
+Blockchain explorer and Web3 smart contrat tinkerer

 🌱 I'm constantly learning and contributing to the open-source community.